tsalb/lwc-utils/README.md

 ```
 lightning-button creates a JSON payload with some Flow details onclick
     => payload is then handed to messageService
-        => messageService passes it to a label-less (but rendered) Aura component in the utility bar called DialogServiceHandler
+        => messageService passes it to a label-less (but rendered) Aura component in the utility bar called MessageServiceHandler
             => Once inside aura, it dynamically creates an LWC dialog body via lightning:overlayLibrary
 ```